Iterate Model Design Using the Simulation Data Inspector

 You can also use plot layouts in Browse Mode to make more complex visualizations.
 When the graphical viewing area contains multiple subplots, selecting new signals using the mouse or keyboard changes only the active plot.

-When you finish browsing your simulation results, enable Check Mode on the Selection pane of the work area settings to build plots that showcase your data.
+When you finish browsing your simulation results, enable Check Mode from the Inspect - Selection pane of the Preferences menu .
 For more information about creating plots with the Simulation Data Inspector, see Create Plots Using the Simulation Data Inspector.